lokanta/lokanta.github.io/_posts/2021-01-21-curious-case.md

 In Weingast’s poem, we have the invention of a sister, an extra staff and a hug from the mountain.
-But more concerning is what is left out: the experience of Mettika’s freed mind (atha cittaṃ vimucci me ), her attainment of the Three Knowledges (Tisso vijjā anuppattā) and her completion of the Buddha’s instructions (kataṃ buddhassa sāsanan ).
+But more concerning is what is left out: the experience of Mettikā’s freed mind (atha cittaṃ vimucci me ), her attainment of the Three Knowledges (Tisso vijjā anuppattā) and her completion of the Buddha’s instructions (kataṃ buddhassa sāsanan ).
 These are markers of the experience of enlightenment itself, an incredibly rare and precious attainment.
-This is the very reason Mettika recites the poem—to let us know about her enlightenment experience.
+This is the very reason Mettikā recites the poem—to let us know about her enlightenment experience.
 This achievement was recorded and passed down the generations to inspire others.
-But this essential aspect of Mettika’s poem and her life is omitted, her enlightenment is obfuscated and the Buddha’s teachings are left unmentioned.
+But this essential aspect of Mettikā’s poem and her life is omitted, her enlightenment is obfuscated and the Buddha’s teachings are left unmentioned.

 Instead, we have Weingast’s watered down, counterfeit version of the Dhamma—an extra staff, empty hands and a contrived experience with a mountain—but nothing more than that; no clear mention of enlightenment, no Buddha Dhamma—nothing.

  This pattern is repeated throughout Weingast’s collection.
 Instead of the powerful teachings that helped the nun’s attain liberation, he introduces his own invented and inaccurate versions of doctrine.
 These often have no basis in the text, no relationship to the poem’s meaning, and are frequently pseudo spiritual platitudes.
 This is a dumbing-down of the fierce and potent doctrines espoused by the nuns and a shockingly inept corruption of the teachings.
 The Buddha Dhamma is replaced with ersatz versions, which might make a good poem, but are completely lacking the nun’s profundity and wisdom.